DLorenzoLaguno17/RadicalEncounter/README.md

 *Citizens' behaviour tree*

 ## Areas
+### Camp
-- **Camp:** The camp is the safest area of the town.
+The camp is the safest area of the town.
 In it, there are all the hospital tents and the majority of the activist forces, and it is the most important place if they want to survive.
 It must be kept safe from the enemy at all cost.

+### Urban center
-- **Urban center:** The urban center is where most of the action is developed, and there is where all three different types of characters interact with each other.
+The urban center is where most of the action is developed, and there is where all three different types of characters interact with each other.

+### Outskirts
-- **Outskirts:** The outskirts are from where all the enemies will enter the city.
+The outskirts are from where all the enemies will enter the city.
 There are two different accesses, one of the north of the city and the other at its south.

 <p align="center">
   <img src="https://github.com/DLorenzoLaguno17/RadicalEncounter/blob/master/Images/Map.jpeg" alt="Map" width="250" height="100">
 </p>

 *Radical Encounter's map*

 ## Game mechanics
 There are no mechanics in this version of the game, only the AI implemnted, performing their routines.

-## Controls
+The player can also move the camera:
-* A - Move the camera clockwise.
+* A - Move it clockwise.
-* D - Move the camera counterclockwise.
+* D - Move it counterclockwise.

 # Credits